Jump to content

 Bags and Boxes

 Crafting Type: Structural All these items are considered Small Structural items.
-Many that some of the special rules concerning crafting a structure do not apply for these items.
+Many of the special rules concerning crafting a structure do not apply to these items.

 Note about Tech Level: All these items are considered Tech Level 0.
 They are items any industrialized civilization should be able to make.
 Being able to hold things is pretty basic when it comes to tech.
-This give the freedom of the crafter to Up Tech the items to improve upon them.
-Or add gadgets to make them.. float or teleport or have traps.
+This gives the crafter the freedom to Up Tech the items to improve them.
+Or add gadgets to make them float, teleport, or have traps.

 Bags and Boxes